-Bhima Koregaon: Reject NIA plea to transfer case to Mumbai, defence lawyers urge Pune court
+Bhima Koregaon: Maharashtra government opposes NIA plea to transfer case from Pune to Mumbai

-The lawyers argued that the special court in Pune was not competent to hear the NIA’s application, which should be filed in the Bombay High Court.
+The Maharashtra government on Friday opposed the National Investigation Agency’s application to transfer the Bhima Koregaon-Elgar Parishad case from a sessions court in Pune to a special NIA court in Mumbai, PTI reported.

-Defence counsels in the Bhima Koregaon-Elgar Parishad case have urged a special court in Pune to reject the National Investigation Agency’s application to transfer all the court documents and seized materials to an NIA special court in Mumbai, The Indian Express reported on Friday.
-The lawyers argued that the special court in Pune was not competent to hear the NIA application, which should be filed in the Bombay High Court.
+“The offence is committed within the local jurisdiction of local court, chargesheet has been filed and draft charges have been also filed and the matter is fixed for framing of charges,” the prosecution said in its response.
+The sessions court reserved its order for February 14, according to ANI.

-The sessions court reserved its order for February 14 after the state government opposed the NIA’s application, ANI reported.
+This came a day after defence lawyers also opposed the investigating agency’s petition to transfer all court documents and materials seized during inquiries to Mumbai, The Indian Express reported.
+The lawyers argued that the court in Pune was not competent to hear the NIA application, which should be filed in the Bombay High Court.

 Violence had broken out between Dalits and Marathas in the village of Bhima Koregaon near Pune on January 1, 2018.
 This happened a day after an event in Pune called the Elgar Parishad was organised to commemorate the Battle of Bhima Koregaon in 1818 between the East India Company and the Peshwa faction of the Maratha Confederacy.
 One person died in violence during a bandh called by Dalit outfits the following day.